Installation costs: electric and natural gas water heaters

 If you are thinking of switching from a natural gas water heater to an electric water heater, there may be additional costs to consider.
 Initially, you may find that an electric water heater costs about the same as a similar-sized conventional natural gas storage water heater.
 However, there may be additional costs if you:

 - run a new electrical wire to the water heater;

 - close up the venting from the old gas water heater;

 - cap the gas line if you will no longer be using natural gas in your home;

 - upgrade to the electrical panel or add a sub-panel.

 Electric water heaters take longer to heat water than natural gas water heaters.
-To make up for longer heating times, you may wish to compare the total cost to install a larger capacity electric water heater to the cost to replace your current natural gas water heater with a similar sized model.
+To make up for longer heating times, compare the total cost of installing a larger capacity electric water heater to the cost of replacing your current natural gas water heater with a similar sized model.

 Read more about water use & heating